MARTIMM/gnome-gtk3/Design-docs/Design.md

   * `P` for properties
   * `E` for enums
   * `T` for structures
-Then a colon ':' with a digit to show it is tested or not; 0 not tested, 1 tested in test script, 2 tested elsewhere, 4 used elsewhere (binary, so combinations are possible.
-2 and 4 is not easy to find out).
+Then a colon ':' with a hex digit to show if it is tested or not;
+  * 0 not tested
+  * 1 tested in test script
+  * 2 tested elsewhere
+  * 4 used elsewhere
+  * FF Not supported
+It is binary, so combinations are possible exept with 16.
+2 and 4 is not easy to find out.
 Then another colon followed with the name of the module, method, signal or type.
 E.g. `#TL:1:Gnome::Gtk3::Widget` or `#TM:0:gtk_widget_get_path`.
 When 2 and 4 are set, or combinations thereof, another column might follow to show the source.
 There might be more than one.
 E.g. `TM:3:gtk_color_chooser_add_palette:ColorChooserWidget`.

 Absence of codes means that a particular item is not tested.